Digital Citizenship

 by

-Digital Citizenship Week happens the third week in October every year, but you do not have to wait until then to teach digital citizenship.
-With the increased prevalence of social media pervading the lives of our students, anytime is a good opportunity to educate students of all ages in digital citizenship.
+This post contains extensive resources for you to promote Digital Citizenship Week in your classroom, school, or home.
+For 2024 Digital Citizenship Week is October 14th through the 18th, but you do not have to wait until then to teach digital citizenship.
+With the increased prevalence of social media pervading the lives of our students, and the increase in online scams and cyber threats, anytime is a good opportunity to educate students of all ages in digital citizenship.

 The research on the impact of social media and the internet on young people is extensive and convincing.
 Impacts include but are not limited to: cyber bullying (1), vaping use (2), depression (3), physical activity (4), body image disorders (5), and social-emotional wellness (6).

-Fortunately there are extensive free resources available to educators to effectively teach digital citizenship to students at all grade levels.
+Fortunately there are extensive free Digital Citizenship resources available to educators to effectively teach digital citizenship to students at all grade levels.

 Connect Safely provides in-depth guides for educators and parents on Education Technology, Social Media, and Creativity and Copyright.
 Topics include AR, VR, Metaverse, Gaming, Misinformation, Safety, and Cyber Bullying.